grtfou/gplus-crawler/README.rst

 P.S.
 =====

-  * Just backup (download) pictures and videos in the message
+  * Just backup (download) pictures and videos in messages

-  * If file name exists, it will skip that picture.

   * The best video quality